Shopify Customer Analytics

 Product Categories Bought analytics per customer

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -